EBegishev/ebegishev/index.md

-If you are interested in any jokes/puns, feel free to visit my other page.
+For jokes/puns, a year-long collection, please feel free to visit my other page:

 [Jokes/Puns](./another-page.html).